gbrammer/grizli/docs/grizli/install.rst

     git clone https://github.com/gbrammer/grizli.git
     cd grizli

+- If you are installing from a branch, checkout the branch.
 - Compile and install the ``grizli`` module.
 This only needs to be done once (on initial ``clone``), or after updating the repository (e.g., after a ``git pull``).

 .. code-block:: bash

-   pip install --editable .
+   pip install -e .

+The ``-e`` flag stands for ``editable``.
 Or to install the optional dependencies:

 .. code-block:: bash

-   pip install --editable ".[jwst,test]"
+   pip install -e ".[jwst,test]"

 See above for the additional dependencies that need to be installed.